Toe River Arts: One Truly Amazing North Carolina Arts Supporter

 History

-The first studio tour (see “Annual Events” below) was organized by area artists in 1992 and the Arts Council started supporting it the next year.
+The first studio tour (see “Annual Events” below) was organized by area artists in 1992, and the Toe River Arts Council started supporting it the next year.
 A second spring tour was added in 1997, meeting a huge demand from visitors.

-Note: We’ll discuss the Studio Tours in more detail below in the “Annual Events” section of this article.
+Note: We’ll discuss the Studio Tours in more detail below in this article’s “Annual Events” section.

 Today’s Toe River Arts